 Senses come in 3 qualities: Precise, Imprecise, and Vague

-A source of light emits normal light out to its listed range, and sheds dim light to double that radius.
+A source of light emits Normal Light out to its listed range, and sheds Dim Light to double that radius.
 Unless otherwise noted, illumination doesn't emit bright light.

 Bright light is light strong enough to cause people to squint in pain, put on sunglasses, or sheek shelter.
 This includes a bright, snowy day, or an area illuminated by floodlights or powerful industrial lights, or the Moon's surface in direct sunlight.
 Most creatures gain the dazzled condition in Bright Light.
-A creature can’t use Stealth in an area of bright light unless it is invisible or has cover.
+A creature can’t use Stealth in an area of bright light unless it is invisible or has solid cover.

-Areas in shadow or lit by weak light sources are in dim light, including outdoors on a clear night, or inside a building lit only through windows.
+Areas in shadow or lit by weak light sources are in dim light, including outdoors on a clear night, or inside a building lit only bt streetlights through windows.
 Creatures and objects in dim light have the concealed condition, unless the seeker has darkvision or low-light vision, or a precise sense other than vision.

-In gameplay, there are four different states of awareness that you can have with regard to another creature, which determine, for example, whether you surprise it when you engage it in combat or whether you can target a creature with an attack.
+In gameplay, there are three different states of awareness that you can have with regard to another creature, which determine, for example, whether you surprise it when you engage it in combat or whether you can target a creature with an attack.
 These states of awareness are described below.

 When you are unaware of another creature, you don’t even know it is present.
 Generally, this occurs because the creature is hidden, you failed your Awareness check to notice it, and the creature hasn’t yet performed any actions that would alert you to its presence.
 You cannot directly attack a creature you are unaware of, but it is subject to area effects.

 When you are aware of another creature’s presence, you don’t necessarily know exactly where it is.
-Typically this occurs when the hidden creature has taken some action that revealed its general presence in the area but has successfully used Stealth since then to hide its exact location.
+Typically, this occurs when the hidden creature has taken an action that revealed its general presence in the area but has since successfully used Stealth to hide its exact location.
 If you have succeeded at an Awareness check to notice a creature with an imprecise sense, you are aware of the creature’s presence.
 You cannot directly attack a creature if you are only aware of its presence, but it is subject to area effects affecting its location.
+In order to directly attack such a creature, you must succeed at a DC 11 Flat Check before rolling your attack; if you fail the flat check, your attack automatically misses.

 When you are observing a creature, you can directly perceive the creature with a precise sense.
-Generally, this occurs when a creature is visible, when the situation makes it impossible for the creature use Stealth to hide, or when you have succeeded at a Awareness check to search for the creature using a precise sense.
+Generally, this occurs when a creature is visible, when the situation makes it impossible for the creature to use Stealth to hide, or when you have succeeded at an Awareness check to search for the creature using a precise sense.
 You must be observing a creature to use a ranged effect that targets a specific creature without requiring an attack roll to hit.
 You can also make normal attacks, including ones using ranged abilities, against creatures that you are observing.
 Again, it is subject to area effects that affect its location.

 A creature currently being observed can’t attempt a Stealth check without first breaking that observation.
 To break observation, the creature must either mask itself from your precise senses (with darkness, fog, invisibility, or the like, but not with effects such as displacement that still leave a clear visual indicator of its location), move somewhere it can’t be observed (a place with cover, for example), or use Deception to create a distraction to momentarily break your observation of it.